Until

 Unfortunately, the British police know from bitter experience that by the time

-they arrive on the scene the incident will be over and the offenders
+they arrive on the scene the incident will probably be over and the offenders

 long gone.
-The result is that the police respond in that way only
+The resulting perception is that the police respond in that way only

 occasionally, on a token basis, and the public become disillusioned and